Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

 ### Deploy to Netlify

-Follow the steps below to deploy your starter SPA (instructions are for Angular SPA, more to follow in the future).
-The Neylify deployment has been tested and can be used as editing host in XM Cloud.
+Follow these steps to deploy your starter SPA to Netlify (instructions are for Angular SPA, with more to follow in the future).
+The Netlify deployment has been tested and can be used as editing host in XM Cloud.

 1. Run `npm init` in the root directory and add the following scripts to package.json:
    ```